mach-composer/mach-composer-plugin-commercelayer/README.md

-# Commercetools Plugin for Mach Composer
+# Commercelayer Plugin for Mach Composer

 This repository contains the Commercelayer plugin for Mach Composer.
 It requires Mach Composer > 2.5